-The Lek lab will be established in December 2017 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.
+The Lek lab was established in January 2018 at Yale School of Medicine and is focused on understanding the genetic mechanism of rare diseases that may lead to rational approaches for therapies.
 Initially we are aimed at improving the diagnosis of rare neuromuscular diseases through the following approaches:

 In recent years, large genomic data sets such as ExAC have been made publicly available and are a powerful resource for methods development.
 Our goal is to use these resources to build computational methods to improve our interpretation and prioritization of near-coding variants that are captured by exome sequencing but are often filtered or not considered due to difficulties in their interpretation.
 Further understanding of these classes of variants may contribute to improving the diagnosis rate in rare diseases.